ablaom/ablaom.github.io/_posts/2017-10-17-nearest-neighbor-regularization-for-decision-trees.md

 (the regularization parameter, here called `min_patterns_split`) then the node is not split further, becoming a leaf (prediction node) whose prediction is the mean value of the target for patterns reaching the node.
-For the sake of concretenes, we are assuming here our problem is a regression problem, rather than a classification one.
+For the sake of concreteness, we are assuming here our problem is a regression problem, rather than a classification one.

 ## Nearest neighbor regularization